Before You Go

 ☐ Synthetic long underwear top & bottom: 1 set light to mid-weight (optional for July and August trips)

-☐ Jacket: fleece or down/synthetic fill puffy (depending on the time of year, weather, location)
+☐ Jacket: fleece or down/synthetic fill puffy (depending on the time of year, weather, and location)

 ☐ Extra pair of dry footwear for camp